San Quintín, Baja California: History

+Geography

 Climate

 The temperatures tend to run warmer in summer and cooler in winter compared to San Diego, but out along the Pacific Ocean coastline about 5 mi west of San Quintin, the climate is virtually identical to San Diego's weather, year-round.

 Economy

 San Quintín is home to the largest agricultural company in Baja California- Los Pinos.

 Aquaculture

 In the realm of aquaculture, there are immense possibilities for growth.
 The extensive shoreline along the Pacific and the Sea of Cortes is in ideal condition, both biologically and economically speaking.
 The development and adaptation of aquaculture technology by Baja Californian institutions and the vocation of cultivating marine fish and mollusks have influenced the practice, making it a reality in present-day Baja California.

 Due to the development in the cultivation of oysters, mussels and abalones, aquaculture has secured its place in the fishing industry and the demand for fishing products is increasing on a global scale.
 Baja California is a pioneer in the practice and at the forefront in aquaculture.
 Natural resources are at their maximum exploitation or have entered over-exploitation.
 Aquaculture has proved to be an answer to this crisis, as it is the area in the primary food sector where there are significant records of growth.

 Fishing has become a tradition for many in Baja California, being distinguished worldwide for its high quality and variety.
 Business is conducted with distant locations such as Europe and Asia in addition to the United States and parts of Mexico.
 There is infrastructure in fisheries of all kinds, including technological, scientific, and specialized educational infrastructure.

 Ensenada has many processing plants, canning machines, freezers, as well as fresh and live products, and gel production from seaweed.
 Several factories produce packages of different materials, such as tin cans, cardboard boxes, and extracted polyethylene packaging.
 The adjacent industrial areas in Baja California also facilitate the acquisition of equipment and spare parts.